Planning a Trip to Japan: DOs & DON’Ts (2024)

 Erin onsen hopping in a kimono in Kinosaki Onsen

 • Stay in a ryokan (traditional inn).
 Pricey but worth it for at least a night or two for the unique experience and the amazing meals that are often included in the room rates (and many can cater for vegetarians/vegans).
 Our favourite ryokan is Tsukihitei in Nara, so traditional and with a magical forest setting.
 We also loved our private bath overlooking the scarlet maple trees at Nanzenji Ryokan Yachiyo in Kyoto (book a suite not a standard room).
-More budget-friendly options are Hotel Musashiya in Hakone, where our room and onsen had a view of Lake Ashi, and Morizuya Ryokan in Kinosaki Onsen, which is perfect for onsen-hopping.
+A more budget-friendly option is Morizuya Ryokan in Kinosaki Onsen, which is perfect for onsen-hopping.

 • Stay in a traditional tatami mat room.
 If you can’t stay in a ryokan, a much cheaper way to stay in one is a traditional room in K’s House hostels—they have branches in Hakone (with onsen), Kyoto, Izu Peninsula (in a 100-year-old building with onsen), and all over the country.
 We never had a bad experience with this hostel chain in our budget travel days.